 This outstanding history of the concept of race in America focuses on the overlooked mass migration from black to white as many African Americans gave up their identities in return for the right to life, liberty, and the pursuit of happiness.
 As blacks, they suffered restrictions on the ability to earn a living, get an education, enjoy public facilities, avoid threats and insults, and live without the fear of lynching when the mood of whites spoiled.
-As Sharfstein points out (and as was demonstrated in the book I reviewed earlier this week, Douglas Blackmon’s Slavery By Another Name, even years after the Civil War ended,
+As Sharfstein points out (and as was demonstrated in the book I reviewed earlier, Douglas Blackmon’s Slavery By Another Name, even years after the Civil War ended,

 Countless thousands of Negroes in the South lived in conditions approximating slavery, shackled by sharecropping contracts, arrested on trumped-up charges, and sold as convict labor.
 Every few days a Negro was lynched: burned, shot, castrated, hacked to pieces.”